tejada1970/trabajo-js-curso-masterd/README.md

 ## Characteristics

-Does not use a database: It is important to note that this project does not have a database.
+**Does not use a database**: It is important to note that this project does not have a database.
 The data collected in the quote form is not permanently stored anywhere.
 This is simply a form simulation.

-Server requirements: For its correct operation, the project must be executed from a server.
+**Server requirements**: For its correct operation, the project must be executed from a server.
 For example, it is recommended to use XAMPP or another local server to host the application.
 This is essential so that certain features, such as the news section that uses requests, can be displayed correctly.

 ## Download and Configuration in Local Environment